hanzoai/ROCm/docs/benchmark-docker/training-torchtitan-llama-3.rst

 **********************************************

 This page describes how to benchmark Llama 3 8B and 70B pre-training using torchtitan.
-The accompanying Docker image integrates ROCm 7.0 with torchtitan -- and is tailored for AMD Instinct MI355X and MI350X accelerators.
-This benchmark does not support other accelerators.
+The provided Docker image integrates
+ROCm 7.0 with torchtitan -- and is tailored for AMD Instinct MI355X and MI350X GPUs.

 Follow these steps to pull the required image, spin up the container with the appropriate options, download the model, and run the throughput test.